pyvideo/richard/docs/dev_resources.rst

   requirements.
 This makes it easier to specify different kinds of environments like development and deployment.

-  pip creates a virtual environment, reads the requirements files, downloads requirements, and installs them into the virtual environment.
+  pip reads the requirements files, downloads requirements, and installs them into the virtual environment.

   It works pretty well except when PyPI is down.

-  We may revisit this later when/if we run into problems.
+  We may revisit this later if this becomes an annoying problem.

 Documentation